vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 - [ ] Found a bug? <a href="https://vtxfactory.org/main/#contact">Contact us</a>.

 ## Installation:
-Kosm-PACK is composed of a <strong>.uproject file</strong> that you can open on-the-fly using Unreal Engine. <strong>A .pdf manual is included for further installation instructions, blueprint editing and network settings.</strong> <a href="https://vtxfactory.org/dl/Kosm_Documentation.zip">(Manual Guide and Documentation)</a>
+This template is composed of a <strong>.uproject file</strong> that you can open on-the-fly using Unreal Engine. <strong>A .pdf manual is included for further installation instructions, blueprint editing and network settings.</strong> <a href="https://vtxfactory.org/dl/Kosm_Documentation.zip">(Manual Guide and Documentation)</a>
 ## Buy:
 - <a href="https://unrealengine.com/marketplace/en-US/slug/kosm-classic-fps-pack">Unreal Engine Marketplace</a><br><br><br>
 # Unreal Engine 4 QoL Improvements<br>